jeamon/web-based-jobs-worker-service/README.md

 ## Setup

-On Windows, Linux macOS, and FreeBSD you will be able to download the pre-built binaries once available.
+On Windows, Linux, macOS and FreeBSD you will be able to download the pre-built binaries once available.
 If your system has [Go >= 1.16+](https://golang.org/dl/) you can pull the codebase and build from the source.